 It’s the small things that add up to big changes, but it shouldn’t take all of the small things to do so.

 Pick just one small thing you want to work on and put it into practice.
-Remember that things done consistently create the most significant rewards, becoming the habits that last.
-Stop looking for the complete life-transformation.
+Remember that things are done consistently to create the most significant rewards, becoming the habits that last.
+Stop looking for the complete life transformation.
 Live in the moment, because it’s here in the “every day” that your best life happens.